Occupational Therapy (Entry-Level OTD)

 All candidates making application in the cohort admission window will be ranked according to the above criteria.
 The top 35 applicants will be invited to accept a seat within the program.

-Admission to ASOT's OTD Program is awarded on a space available bases.
+Admission to ASOT's OTD Program is awarded on a space available basis.
 Spaces are assigned according to the current year Occupational Therapy Admission Policy.
-If admitted, students must submit a tuition deposit, an admission acceptance statement, a signed statement of professionalism, and commit to completing healthcare related compliance activities prior to program start in order to reserve their position in the program.
+If admitted, students must submit a tuition deposit, an admission acceptance statement, a signed statement of professionalism, and commit to completing healthcare related compliance activities prior to program start to reserve their position in the program.

 Prerequisite Courses for the Entry-Level Programs

 The following CORE courses (or equivalent) must be completed with a Core GPA of 3.4 or higher prior to officially entering the professional phase of the Occupational Therapy Doctoral program:

 - BIO 251 Anatomy & Physiology I (3 credit hours)

 - BIO 253 Anatomy & Physiology I Lab (1 credit hour)

 - BIO 252 Anatomy & Physiology II (3 credit hours)